-We have no experience as a company in the sales, marketing and distribution of pharmaceutical products.
-We have established a small commercial organization so that it is commensurate with the size of the market opportunity for progressive, metastatic MTC.
-We have also designed our commercial organization to maintain the maximum amount of flexibility, and to enable us to quickly scale up if additional indications are approved in the future.
+We have established a small internal commercial organization that we believe is commensurate with the size of the market opportunity for progressive, metastatic MTC.
+We have also designed our commercial organization to maintain flexibility, and to enable us to quickly scale up if additional indications are approved in the future.
 We believe we have created an efficient commercial organization, taking advantage of outsourcing options where prudent to maximize the effectiveness of our commercial expenditures.
 However, we may not be able to correctly judge the size and experience of the sales and marketing force and the scale of distribution necessary to successfully market and sell COMETRIQ.
-Establishing and maintaining, sales, marketing and distribution capabilities are expensive and time-consuming.
+Establishing and maintaining sales, marketing and distribution capabilities are expensive and time-consuming.
 Such expenses may be disproportional compared to the revenues we may be able to generate on sales of COMETRIQ and have an adverse impact on our results of operations.
 If we are unable to establish and maintain adequate sales, marketing and distribution capabilities, independently or with others, we may not be able to generate product revenues and our business may be adversely affected.

-We currently rely on a single third party logistics provider to handle shipping and warehousing of our commercial supply of COMETRIQ and a single specialty pharmacy to dispense COMETRIQ to patients in fulfillment of prescriptions.
-Our current and anticipated future dependence upon these third parties may adversely affect our future profit margins and our ability to supply COMETRIQ to the marketplace on a timely and competitive basis.
+We currently rely on a single third party logistics provider to handle shipping and warehousing of our commercial supply of COMETRIQ and a single specialty pharmacy to dispense COMETRIQ to patients in fulfillment of prescriptions in the United States.
+We will also rely on a third party, Sobi, to distribute and commercialize COMETRIQ for the treatment of metastatic MTC primarily in the European Union and potentially other countries in the event that COMETRIQ is approved for commercial sale in those jurisdictions.
+Sobi is currently supporting access to cabozantinib under a NPU program in the European Union and other regions outside of the United States.
+Our current and anticipated future dependence upon these or other third parties may adversely affect our future profit margins and our ability to supply COMETRIQ to the marketplace on a timely and competitive basis.
 For example, if our third party logistics provider's warehouse suffers a fire or damage from another type of disaster, the commercial supply of COMETRIQ could be destroyed, resulting in a disruption in our commercialization efforts.
-These third parties may not be able to provide services in the time we require to meet our commercial timelines and objectives or to meet regulatory requirements.
-We may not be able to maintain or renew our arrangements with these third parties, or enter into new arrangements, on acceptable terms, or at all.
-These third parties could terminate or decline to renew our arrangements based on their own business priorities, at a time that is costly or inconvenient for us.
+These or other third parties may not be able to provide services in the time we require to meet our commercial timelines and objectives or to meet regulatory requirements.
+We may not be able to maintain or renew our arrangements with third parties, or enter into new arrangements, on acceptable terms, or at all.
+Third parties could terminate or decline to renew our arrangements based on their own business priorities, at a time that is costly or inconvenient for us.
 If we are unable to contract for logistics services or distribution of COMETRIQ on acceptable terms, our commercialization efforts may be delayed or otherwise adversely affected.